-- For relief from pain: - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For mild allergic reaction anti-histamine (see Anaphylaxis) - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+- For relief from pain, standard paracetamol will be administered in liquid or tablet form for the relief of pain, i.e. period pain, migraine. - For mild allergic reaction anti-histamine (see Anaphylaxis) NB parental consent should be gained for those pupils known to require anti-histamine as part of their